 When you have completed 75 credits, you will be notified that you must see the Director of Undergraduate Studies in English to complete your 75-Hour Checksheet during the next advising period.
 The checksheet takes into account all courses you have completed and lists all that you have left to complete in order to earn your degree.
 It is checked and signed by you, the Director of Undergraduate Studies in English, and the Associate Dean of Arts & Sciences.
-Please note that the timing of this is not based on how long you have been a student or when you plan to graduate, and it is not optional.
 If your 75-Hour Checksheet is not completed on time, you will be placed on hold, and you will not be allowed to register for the following semester.